takashi-ishio/NCDSearch/README.md

 #### NCD with another compression algorithm
 You can choose a compression algorithm other than Deflate.
-The tool accepts `XZ` and `ZSTD` that are corresponding to Xz and Zstd algorithms.
+The tool accepts `-a XZ` and `-a ZSTD` that are corresponding to Xz and Zstd algorithms.

-        java -jar ncdsearch.jar dir_or_file -lang java -c XZ < query
+        java -jar ncdsearch.jar dir_or_file -lang java -a XZ < query

 The feature is experimental to see the dependency of compression algorithms.

-#### Longest common subsequence

-The `-lcs` option to use the longest common subsequence algorithm instead of normalized compression distance.
+#### Token-level Levenshtein Distance

+The `-a ntld` option uses Normalized Levenshtein Distance on tokens, i.e. the ratio of added, removed, and modified tokens, as a distance metric.

+The `-a tld` option uses Levenshtein Distance on tokens without normalization.
-The option compares tokens and reports a token sequence whose edit distance is at most a given threshold.
+It simply counts the number of added, removed, and modified tokens and reports a code fragment whose distance is at most a given threshold.
 For example, `-q "a < b" -th 1 -full` matches `a > b` and  `a < c`.

 ## License